alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/validate-business-entities-with-wpf.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/08/image-thumb21.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/08/image21.png)

 As you can see I have clear indication of all errors, and at the same time a rectangle under the labels will change the fill from lightYellow to Orange to help the user to visualize that something is wrong.
-Ok letâ€™s see how we can reach this solution.
+Ok let's see how we can reach this solution.
 First of all here is the validator for the businessEntities

 {{< highlight CSharp "linenos=table,linenostart=1" >}}
 public class BusinessEntityValidationRule : ValidationRule